About Sabetha

 Jail & Inmate Records

-Located in Seneca, the Nemaha County Jail serves as the primary detention facility for anyone arrested within county boundaries.
-The booking process follows standard procedures—photographing, fingerprinting, and recording personal information of those brought in.
+Located in Seneca, the Nemaha County Jail is the primary detention facility for anyone arrested within county boundaries.
+The booking process follows standard procedures, photographing, fingerprinting, and recording personal information of those brought in.
 Family members and legal representatives can access inmate lookup services through the Sheriff's Office to locate current detainees.
 Visitation at the facility requires appointments and strict adherence to security protocols.
+The bond and bail process operates under Kansas state guidelines, allowing release upon posting the required amount.

 Arrest Records